 Use the map and buttons below to find economic data specific to your state.
 Top-level data is highlighted below the map, or you can download a full report.

-America’s food and agriculture sectors feed the economy and fortify the nation.
-Together, they account for roughly one-fifth of the country’s economic activity, supporting over 22 million jobs or 15 percent of U.S. employment.
-It begins in the rich soil of America’s farms and ranches – more than 2.1 million of them – spread across the heartland and stretching to the coasts, covering two out of every five American acres.
+America’s food and agriculture sector feeds the economy and fortifies the nation.
+These industries are responsible for over $9.6 trillion – or 20% – of the country’s economic activity, directly supporting nearly 24 million jobs (over 15% of U.S. employment).
+It begins in the rich soil of America’s farms and ranches – nearly two million of them – spread across the heartland and stretching to the coasts, covering two out of every five American acres.

 See the full Feeding the Economy report including state-by-state data